jcreedcmu/pyoro/DESIGN.md

+- Barring discontinuous motion like teleporters, the player should only move one cell per "tick", (allowing diagonals) even when notionally they have high "velocity", which is called "impetus" in an attempt to avoid confusion.
+High impetus can instead manifest as
+    - ease in continuing motion against an external force (the canonical example being upward "velocity" permitting motion against the direction of gravity)
+    - difficulty in *reversing* direction relative to that velocity
-- Barring discontinuous motion like teleporters, the player should only move one cell per "tick", (allowing diagonals) even when notionally they have high "velocity".
-This notion of "high velocity" should translate instead to a notion of "collision with high force" which could be advantageous (e.g. to break certain kinds of blocks) or disadvantageous (e.g. leading to fall damage).
+    - a notion of "collision with high force" when collisions happen which could be advantageous (e.g. to break certain kinds of blocks) or disadvantageous (e.g. leading to fall damage).

 - Physics should be invariant to left-right flipping, but is very much not required to be invariant to up-down flipping, because of gravity.